NoteDance/Note/README.md

 **3. parallel forward propagation and calculate multiple gradients and optimizing.(kernel.PO=3)**

-**parallel optimization may cause unstable training(the estimate of the gradient is biased) but it can make the loss function jump out of the local minimum.**
+**parallel optimization may cause unstable training(the estimate of the gradient is biased) but it can speed up training and make the loss function jump out of the local minimum.**

 neural network example:https://github.com/NoteDancing/Note-documentation/tree/main/Note%207.0%20pv%20documentation/DL/neural%20network